Cornerstones of Understanding

-There are five important elements in spiritual understanding.
+There are five important elements in gaining understanding about the nature of reality.
 The first two are Principles of the National Association of Spiritualist Churches:

 "We believe that the highest morality is contained in the Golden Rule: 'Whatsoever ye would that others should do unto you, do ye also unto them."